-On the kitchen bench there are 5 oils — ghee of course, and some organic virgin cold pressed coconut oil.
+On the kitchen bench there are so many oils — ghee of course, and some organic virgin cold pressed coconut oil.
 Then there is Indian mustard oil, that tangy oil so good for cooking and drizzling when you want that “heat up your nose” mustardy flavour.
 And Indian sesame oil, a very light sesame oil that does not have the intense flavours of Chinese Sesame oils.
 We have Chinese Sesame Oil as well, for the few drops that make a difference to a dish.
 Then there is peanut oil and vegetable oil.

-And then of course, olive oil, extra virgin and cooking quality.
+And then of course, olive oil, both high quality extra virgin and one for cooking.
 Essential.

 In summer, for salads, perhaps some hazelnut oil, some grapeseed oil, hazelnut oil and walnut oil, and maybe one or two others for variety.
-For the rare deepfrying, then it is peanut or canola oil.

 It is fun to make your own flavoured oils and they add variety to salad dressings, cooking mediums and oiled drizzled over soups and other dishes.
 Try some yourself at home.

-In addition, soaking your fresh herbs, chillies etc in vinegar prior to adding to the oil to reduce any risk.
-But again, do your own research on this.
+In addition, it appears that soaking your fresh herbs, chillies etc in vinegar prior to adding to the oil to reduce any risk.
+You may want to also do your own research on this.
 Another method is to simmer the ingredients in the oil over very low heat for 30 mins to not only extract flavours but to drive out much of the moisture.

 For strong flavoured oils use up to 1 cup of fresh herbs or ingredients, or about 1/3 cup dried herbs, to 2 or 3 cups of good olive oil.
 Slightly warm the oil if the herbs or spices are not too delicate, and then allow the oil and herbs to soak so that the oil is infused with the flavours.
 Alternatively, keep the oil and herbs over a low heat so that it is just simmering, for 30 mins.
 Strain into a bottle and top with the infused oil.
 Use within a week or two.

 My Standby Chilli Oil